kragen/derctuo/markdown/cyclic-fabrication-systems.md

-Tungsten carbide cutters are themselves mostly shaped by other processes and may not be ground at all; in particular, they are mostly made by hot isostatic pressing ("HIP") of tungsten-carbide powder, cemented with cobalt.
+Tungsten carbide cutters are themselves mostly shaped by other processes and may not be ground at all; in particular, they are mostly made by hot isostatic pressing (“HIP”) of tungsten-carbide powder, cemented with cobalt.
 This is done mostly with steel equipment made by the processes described above.

 [1]: https://www.youtube.com/watch?v=rXA4x5Cjfg8

-† I'm not sure whether zirconia can be used to cut tungsten carbide, why nobody makes grinding wheels out of tungsten carbide, or why zirconia is usually used together with aluminum oxide instead of alone.
+† I’m not sure whether zirconia can be used to cut tungsten carbide, why nobody makes grinding wheels out of tungsten carbide, or why zirconia is usually used together with aluminum oxide instead of alone.